gregveres/vue-enterprise-boilerplate/docs/tests.md

 - [For a source file](https://facebook.github.io/jest/docs/en/manual-mocks.html#mocking-user-modules), add the mock to a `__mocks__` directory adjacent to the file.
 - [For a dependency in `node_modules`](https://facebook.github.io/jest/docs/en/manual-mocks.html#mocking-node-modules), add the mock to `tests/unit/__mocks__`.
 You can see an example of this with the `axios` mock, which intercepts requests with relative URLs to either [our mock API](#the-mock-api) or a local/live API if the `API_BASE_URL` environment variable is set.

+### Running unit tests in VSCode

+This boilerplate suggests a VSCode extension called vscode-jest.
+If you search for it in the extensions list, it is just listed as "jest".
+This extension adds pass/fail indicators beside each test.
+If it shows a green check, then it has passed.
+If it shows a red x, then the test failed and there will be a full line red squiggle on the assertion that failed.

+By default the automatic test running is turned off when you start up VS Code.
+To start the automatic watching of the unit tests files and running of the tests every time you save a file, you need to execute a command in VS Code.
+Bring up the command pallet (ctrl-shift-p) and type 'jest start runner'.
+This will turn on the automatic running.

+If you want to see the command line output of your tests, then select "OUTPUT" on the terminal window, then select output for "Jest (`<your_project_name>`)".
+Every time the unit test are run, the output will show up there.

+### Debugging unit tests in VSCode

+There is a launch.json (src/.vscode/launch.json) file setup to debug the current unit test file.
+To debug a unit test do the following:

+- open the unit test file
+- put a break point on the line you want to stop on (click in the gutter of the window)
+- switch to the debugger side panel (the icon is the play triangle with the bug)
+- at the top of the window you will see a green arrow next to a drop down.
+There should only be one item in the drop down that says vscode-jest-tests
+- click the green arrow to start the run
+- a debugging tool pallet will show up for step over, into etc.
+- the test will execute and stop on your break point.

+To view the javascript console, you use the terminal window again, this time select the "DEBUG CONSOLE" tab.
+There you will see any console.log strings and the text entry at the bottom of the window is for your console commands, say for viewing any expressions.

+You can also view variables etc in the debug side panel.

 ## End-to-end tests with Cypress

 ### Running end-to-end tests